anatoliifrolov/postgres-cxx-client/README.md

 ```
 It is often needed to parametrize a statement with values computed at runtime.
 You have an option to embed those values directly into the statement text,
-but it is a bad choise for several reasons:
+but it is a bad choice for several reasons:
 - your app could get vulnerable to an SQL-injection attack;
 - you have to deal with escaping;
 - data is passed as text instead of binary format.